Lead curator and archivist Cindy Davis wants to let the public know that there is no ghost at the Historic McKay Avenue School Archives and Museum.

 She added that a story published in the Huffington Post back in 2013 added to her consternation.

-“But what happens every Halloween, and those who work here don’t get it, people who are already on the edge with mental illness think they are going to find a loved one here.”
+“Nobody talked to anybody here,” the Waterloo, Ont. ex-pat said, “and we are right downtown, and it’s an amazing building.
+It’s an absolute jewel with the history we have here.
+But what happens every Halloween, and those who work here don’t get it, people who are already on the edge with mental illness think they are going to find a loved one here.”

 A paranormal education

-Though Davis may not acknowledge any strangeness in McKay Avenue, paranormal researcher and writer Morgan Knudsen has investigated the McKay Avenue School four times, and they are a location where she has filmed and held paranormal classes over the past 15 years.
+Though Davis may not acknowledge any high strangeness in McKay Avenue, paranormal researcher and writer Morgan Knudsen has investigated the McKay Avenue School four times, and they are a location where she has filmed and held paranormal classes over the past 15 years.

-“The activity that was going on at the school did not match the story of a lovely spirit who wanted to come in and be friends,” she recalled.
+“The activity that was going on at the school did not match the story of a lovely spirit who wanted to come in and be friends,” Knudsen recalled.
 “There had been a lot of aggressive activity.
 I spoke to one witness who said they had been choked.
+There was some heavy-duty activity going on there.”

 Large pieces of furniture, made from solid oak, would move around.
-Knudsen added that the school had a buddy system to lock up at night.
+Knudsen added that the school allegedly had a buddy system to lock up at night.

-Another instance of paranormal activity was in the archive room, located in the building’s basement.
+She further confirmed Hlady’s story in the archive room, located in the building’s basement.
 The archives had large wooden tablets that were affixed to the wall.
 Maps and blueprints were stored on them.

 “These would come out all by themselves and these things weighed a ton,” Knudsen said, adding voices were also heard in that area.